open-atmos/PySDM/paper/paper.md

 Detailed information regarding the density and shape of particles is also essential for modeling particle collisions and aerodynamic interactions.
-A particle-based approach has the benefit of retaining the diverse characteristics of the dispersed phase, making it an ideal choice to capture these physics.
+A particle-based approach has the benefit of retaining the diverse characteristics of the diverse phase, making it an ideal choice to capture these physics.

-The particle-based approach is congruent with the so-called moving-sectional discretisation of the particle attribute space, which includes properties such as droplet size or water content, soluble species mass and aerosol hygroscopicity, insoluble material surface, etc.
-The approach is well-suited to Monte-Carlo techniques, which are themselves ideal for representing inherently stochastic processes such as particle nulcation, collisions and breakup.
+Moreover, the approach is well-suited to Monte-Carlo techniques, which are themselves ideal for representing inherently stochastic processes such as particle collisions and breakup.
 In the SDM, a core assumption is that one computational particle represents a (significant) multiplicity of modelled particles in order to make the modeling of a physical system attainable,